Recommended pipeline

 A new channel usually fails from weak positioning before it fails from weak software.
 Research comes before editing.

-Frase and INK Editor fit the research stage because the catalog positions them around SEO, topic research, outlines, and content optimization.
+Frase and MarketMuse fit the research stage with SEO topic research, briefs, content scoring, and optimization.

 - Define the target viewer and the promise of the channel.